+Field Meaning

-Field Meaning name The user-defined name of the trigger.
+name The user-defined name of the trigger.

 A run of the same trigger name on contiguous lines is treated as a single trigger, so that multiple paths may be specified.
-In this case, only the command of the first such trigger line is used. type There are twelve trigger types, divided into four subtypes: changelist submission triggers, fix triggers, form triggers, and authentication triggers.
+In this case, only the command of the first such trigger line is used.

+Field Meaning type There are twelve trigger types, divided into four subtypes: changelist submission triggers, fix triggers, form triggers, and authentication triggers.
 Changelist submission triggers: • change-submit: Execute a changelist trigger after changelist creation, but before file transfer.
-Trigger may not access file contents. • change-content: Execute a changelist trigger after changelist creation and file transfer, but before file commit.
+Trigger may not access file contents. change-content: Execute a changelist trigger after changelist creation and file transfer, but before file commit.
 To obtain file contents, use commands such as p4 diff2, p4 files, p4 fstat, and p4 print with the revision specifier @=change, where change is the changelist number of the pending changelist as passed to the script in the %changelist% variable. • change-commit: Execute a changelist trigger after changelist creation, file transfer, and changelist commit.
+Fix triggers: The special variable %jobs% is available for expansion; it expands to one argument for every job listed on the p4 fix command line (or in the Jobs: field of a p4 change or p4 submit form), and must therefore be the last argument supplied to the trigger script.